Heraion of Argos: Festivals and rituals

 The Heraion accommodated a number of yearly festivals that included Argos and other nearby communities.
 Specifically, there were annual events to celebrate the Hieros Gamos of Hera and Zeus.
 According to Pausanias, the people of Argos believed that the spring of Kanathos by nearby Nauplion was sacred, and Hera bathed there to gain back her virginity before the Hieros Gamos.
 As a result, the Argives bathed her statue before the ceremonies surrounding this festival.
 Beyond this occasion, there is evidence that rituals for betrothed women occurred at the Argive Heraion.
 As a young woman left the status of a child and became a married woman, there were numerous practices at the site of the Heraion, like bathing in the water from the river Eleutherion, that would serve to get her ready for marriage.

 Additionally, there is evidence for a procession up to the Argive Heraion from Argos.
 Called the Procession of the Hera Argeia, the march left the city of Argos and headed up the sacred way with groups of young women, cows, and armed young men in the parade.
-In the Histories, Herodotus tells of a specific event that occurred during one of these processions, the story of Kelobis and Biton (1.31).
+In the Histories, Herodotus tells of a specific event that occurred during one of these processions, the story of Kleobis and Biton (1.31).
 The sons of a priestess at the Heraion, Kleobis and Biton assist their mother in traversing up to the sanctuary by pulling her cart by hand.
 Upon a successful arrival, their mother prays to Hera for the highest blessing to be bestowed upon them.
 Kleobis and Biton go into the temple of Hera, fall asleep, and never awaken.
 Despite this description of the Procession of the Hera Argeia, it is still unclear when these processions began.

 These festivals additionally enabled time for socialization, and they also allowed for competition between individual families and amongst different communities in the form of games.
 There is evidence that people of the Argive Plain held sacred games at the Argive Heraion, and archaeologists have found multiple bronze hydriai with inscriptions that indicate they were prizes.